About

 In 2022, Edith received a Service Award by the National Association of Historically Black Colleges and Universities (HBCU) Title III Administrators and was recognized among 10 Inspiriting Female Leaders in Higher Education by the Keystone Education Group.
 Throughout Edith’s public policy career, she has advocated for higher education.
 She served as the Vice President of Government Affairs for the Thurgood Marshall College Fund.
 Prior to that, she was the Director of Government Affairs for UNCF.
 Previously, Edith worked in several Congressional offices as a speechwriter and legislative aide.

-Edith has appeared on numerous national and international news networks including CNN, NPR, MSNBC, Fox, Al Jazeera and the Canadian Broadcasting Corporation.
+Edith has appeared on numerous national and international news networks including CNN, NPR, MSNBC, CBS, FOX, Al Jazeera, and the Canadian Broadcasting Corporation.
+Bartley has been published in The Hill, Politico and the Washington Post.
 She has extensive media experience.

 Edith is married to Stephen M. Rice and they have a young daughter.
 She and her family live in the Washington, D.C. area.